emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 0+       0+          0         0         Vendor-Specific
 ~~~~

 Outer TLVs MUST be marked as optional.
-Vendor-TLVs inside Vendor-
+Vendor TLVs inside of a Vendor-
 Specific TLV MUST be marked as optional when included in Outer TLVs.
 Outer TLVs MUST NOT be included in messages after the first two TEAP
 messages sent by peer and EAP-server respectively.
 That is the first